ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 ### 2.1 Pre-Registration

 Pre-registration is the web channel of the MOSIP.
 This module enables a user to:
-1. Book appointment for registration
+1. Book an appointment for registration
 1. Enter demographic data & upload supporting documents
 1. Appointment notification, rescheduling and cancellation
 1. Send resident data to registration center before appointment, which can be used during registration